jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.11.09.md

 # ITM
   - Planning three papers for ITM, Brian on the framework, Liming on his multi-modal travel demand for individual households package, and FHWA/RSG on collaborative project management, governance, etc.
-  - Should we do a panel or separate papers - I'll check with Maren since she is on the organizing committee
+  - Should we do a panel or separate papers?
+I'll check with Maren since she is on the organizing committee